Pylons/substanced/docs/audit.rst

 against the context on which the view is invoked.
 Each event payload will contain detailed information about the audit event as a string which represents a JSON dictionary.

+See the ``acl.pt`` template in the ``substanced/sdi/views/templates`` directory of Substance D to see a "real-world" usage of this feature.